Jarno Saarinen: Motorcycle racing career

 The title fight in the 1971 50cc World Championship between the Derbi and Kreidler factories was so heated, that the Kreidler team hired Saarinen and Barry Sheene in support of their rider, Jan de Vries, while the Derbi team hired Gilberto Parlotti to support Ángel Nieto.
 At the season-ending Spanish Grand Prix, Saarinen placed second behind de Vries, helping the Kreidler team secure the 50cc World Championship for de Vries.

 Saarinen's success didn't go unnoticed as the Yamaha factory contracted him to ride their 350cc factory YZ634 motorcycles for the season.
 Saarinen was also riding a 250cc Yamaha TD3 production racer supplied by the Finnish Yamaha Importer, Arwidson Oy.
 The 250cc World Championship began with four different race-winners, (Hideo Kanaya, Phil Read, Börje Jansson, and Renzo Pasolini), however Saarinen led Pasolini in the championship points race due to his consistent results.
 His meticulous preparation of his motorcycle saw him score points in every race, including three podium finishes, while his rivals failed to capitalize.
 The Yamaha factory recalled Kanaya back to Japan for testing duties after the second Grand Prix in France, while Read and Jansson failed to score points.

 After the Yugoslavian Grand Prix on June 18, the Yamaha factory gave Saarinen the factory 250cc Yamaha YZ635 that had been assigned to Barry Sheene, after the British rider had been sidelined by a broken collar bone during practice for the Nations Grand Prix and had complained about the motorcycle's performance.
 Saarinen rewarded Yamaha's faith in him by winning four of the last six Grand Prix races to clinch the 250cc World Championship, after a season-long battle with Renzo Pasolini and Rod Gould.

-He finished second in the 1972 350cc World Championship, giving defending champion Giacomo Agostini a strong challenge by winning three races, including a victory at the German Grand Prix held at the daunting Nürburgring race track, where Saarinen inflicted Agostini his first defeat in a head-to-head race since the 1967 Canadian Grand Prix.
-He also scored a double victory at the Czechoslovakian Grand Prix with victories in both the 250cc and 350cc classes.
+Saarinen finished second in the 1972 350cc World Championship, giving defending champion Giacomo Agostini a strong challenge by winning three races, including a victory at the German Grand Prix held at the daunting Nürburgring race track, where Saarinen inflicted Agostini his first defeat in a head-to-head race since the 1967 Canadian Grand Prix.
+He also scored a double victory at the Czechoslovak Grand Prix with victories in both the 250cc and 350cc classes.
 The threat from Saarinen's performance was so strong that the previously dominant MV Agusta factory was forced to produce a new 350cc motorcycle for Agostini and to hire Phil Read as his teammate for the remainder of the season.
 After the world championship season ended, Saarinen traveled to Great Britain where he won an astonishing nine wins in as many races, including the Race of the Year invitational held at Mallory Park.